 Whereas, The Trans-Pacific Partnership has been negotiated in secret.
 This has effectively shut state and local governments out of the process, limiting our ability to influence its rules to ensure the people of the state of Michigan can participate in the benefits of trade.
-Additionally, given the enactment of fast-track trade negotiating authority, states, localities, and their citizens will have no opportunity to correct shortcomings in the Trans-Pacific Partnership since its text will not be made public until it is final and no longer can be improved; and
+Additionally, given the enactment of fast track trade negotiating authority, states, localities, and their citizens will have no opportunity to correct shortcomings in the Trans-Pacific Partnership since its text will not be made public until it is final and no longer can be improved; and

-Whereas, The process by which free trade agreements are constructed gives a disproportionate voice to powerful global corporations interested in advancing an agenda that undermines the public interest and threatens democracy.
-The process in U.S. trade deals for the past 25 years has been corporatedriven, incorporating rules that skew benefits to economic elites.
+Whereas, The process by which "free trade" agreements are constructed gives a disproportionate voice to powerful global corporations interested in advancing an agenda that undermines the public interest and threatens democracy.
+The process in U.S. trade deals for the past 25 years has been corporate-driven, incorporating rules that skew benefits to economic elites.
 In NAFTA and all but two of the U.S. trade deals that followed, special legal rights for foreign investors, known as "investor-to-state dispute settlement" or ISDS, were included that allow foreign firms to bypass state and federal courts and to challenge state and local laws, regulations, and administrative and judicial decisions in international tribunals.
 Foreign investors already have used NAFTA's ISDS provisions to challenge decisions regarding local building permits, state bans on toxic chemicals, and decisions of state courts; and

 Whereas, The Trans-Pacific Partnership has reused the failed practices of the past.
-The agreement will likely override local labor laws, environmental regulations, and other issues.
-The environmental provisions are particularly weak compared to past agreements, making it more difficult to punish violators; and
+The Trans-Pacific Partnership is likely to include provisions locking in monopoly protections for expensive specialty drugs called biologics and constrict the government's ability to limit spending on drugs, potentially increasing drug costs for the government and all Americans.
+The agreement will also likely override local labor laws, environmental regulations, and other issues.
+The environmental provisions are particularly weakened compared to past agreements, making it more difficult to punish violators; and